Feedback control for random, linear hyperbolic balance laws: Random hyperbolic boundary value problems

 Therefore, property~\eqref{AssumptionKL} yields

 and the coefficient of variation (\textup{CV}) must satisfy

 In fact, the truncation~${K<\infty}$ acts as a dimension reduction that makes the necessary conditions less restrictive.
-However, we note that~\cite[Th.~2.1]{H3} states that for sufficiently large~${K\in\mathbb{N}_0}$ the matrix~$ \boldsymbol{\hat{A}^+} $ has both positive and negative eigenvalues if there are both positive and negative realizations~${\GK\big[ \lambdasteady^+(x;\xi)\big]\in\mathbb{R}}$.
+However, we note that for sufficiently large~${K\in\mathbb{N}_0}$ the matrix~$ \boldsymbol{\widehat{A}^+} $ has both positive and negative eigenvalues if the random variable~$\GK\big[ \lambdasteady^+(x;\xi)\big]$ has both positive and negative realizations~\cite[Th.~2.1]{H3}.
 Since the Gaussian distribution involves realizations on the whole real line, the $\gamma$-distribution has been proposed in~\cite{S19,S17} as a ``truncated Gaussian model''.
 Then, positivity can be ensured for all realizations and for all truncations~${K\in\mathbb{N}_0}$.

 \end{remark}